hambergjesse/re-queue/README.md

 ## How It Works

-RE:Q operates using advanced techniques to ensure you never miss a match on Renown.gg:
+RE:QUEUE operates using advanced techniques to ensure you never miss a match on Renown.gg:

 1. Monitors Renown.gg for the appearance of the "Accept" button in match queues
 2. Uses dual detection methods (mutation observers + polling) for maximum reliability
 3. Automatically clicks the button when it appears, with browser-specific optimizations
-4. Runs efficiently in the background while you focus on other tasks
+4. Runs efficiently in the background while you focus on other tasks or are AFK

 ## Permissions